serg-io/infuse.host/README.md

 An optional value can be given to the `data-infuse` attribute.
 Its value must be a string composed of one or more events and optional CSS selector(s).
 Event names must be separated from the selectors with a single space.
-Multiple events must be separate by a semi-colon.
+Multiple events must be separated by a semi-colon.
 For instance:

 	<!--
 		This element is infused when a "change" event (**ANY** "change" event) reaches its